ChrstphrHll/npc_gen/students/Aidyn Glynnii.md

 ---
 ### Description
 - 1st year Half-Orc Monk in Elkenval
-- wavy dirty blonde hair that's hanging down to their back, Pale Blue eyes, and Deep Green skin
+- shoulder length wavy strawberry blond hair that's wild, Pale Blue eyes, and Deep Green skin
 - Is Meticulous and Bizarre, and has Dishonesty as their ideal

 ### Organizations